jQSfire125/my_blog/_posts/2021-08-09-data-scientist-professional.markdown

 And finally, there is a case study with two sections:

-* A jupyter notebook with all the code, graphs, and modelling.
+* A jupyter notebook with all the code, graphs, and modeling.
 * A presentation to a non-technical stakeholder.

 The case study takes place over a four-hour zoom call with a Data Camp data scientist.